filletofish/Chat/readme.txt

+## README
-This project was created as a homework given at Computer Networks class.
+This project was created as a homework given at Computer Networks class in BMSTU.
 The task was to write a chat using sockets on UDS.
-Also the project can handle many clients by using threads

-To use:
+#Requests
+Client should be able to:
+* to connect and to disconnect from server
+* get and send messages
+* get nicknames of all clients connected

+I use threads in order many clients to connect at the same time.

+#Server:
+Run:
+'''
-1) Launch server.py
+$ python3 server.py
-2) Launch client and follow its instructions
+'''

+And just wait for clients

+#Client:

+Run:
+'''
+$ python3 client.py
+'''

+Follow given instructions.
-3) write 'help' in client STDIN to get help
+You may write 'help' in client STDIN